so61pi/examples/time/readme.rst

 Concerns
 ========

-- Different parts of the system use different time systems.
+- Different parts of a system use different time systems.
+- Different parts of a system use unsynced time.

+  * Front-end on multiple devices.
+  * Back-end on multiple nodes.

 - Timezone can be changed in the future.
 - DST (DST can be thought of as a timezone change event).